thepassle/webcomponents-from-zero-to-hero/README.md

 > - [x] Boring stuff.

 Now that we're done with all the boring stuff, we can finally get our hands dirty and start building our to do app!
+Click [here](https://thepassle.github.io/webcomponents-from-zero-to-hero/) to see the end result.

 Let's start with an overview of what we're going to build.